Business Security Should Never Be Do-it-Yourself

 The best way to deter this type of activity and reduce potential payouts?
 Install a reliable small business security system.
 However, just as some owners are reluctant to make insurance claims given high deductible costs and longer-term payment increases, many wonder about the merits of do-it-yourself (DIY) security systems.
-Easy-to-install wireless cameras and alarms offer the potential for cost savings and reduced upkeep.
+Easy-to-install security systems offer the potential for cost savings and reduced upkeep.
 But, they may cause more problems than they solve.

 A few of the Dangers of DIY Security

 Wireless cameras can now stream video to virtually any mobile device; paired with a low-cost computer system, they can also capture pictures, and video for later use.
 Add in motion sensors and many small business owners would consider this a solid starter security system: After-hours movement should be quickly detected, in turn activating cameras and providing a record of any criminal activity.

 In practice, however, things aren’t so simple.
 Consider a break-in during the early morning hours.
 Sleeping small business owners may not wake up when notified by their smart device, or may have it charging in another room.
 The result?
 Burglaries that go unnoticed until the next day, lowering the chance of catching those responsible.

 Professionally monitored systems, meanwhile, typically include a 24/7 guarantee.
 Reputable providers employ multiple monitoring teams to ensure that any alerts are quickly reviewed and appropriate action is taken.
 This includes everything from notifying small business owners to calling the police or warning off would-be burglars with built-in two-way audio.